-I know many new vegans and even more established ones find the idea of vegan baking mystifying – how can they get the same effects, tastes and textures without eggs, butter and milk?
-Believe me, it is very possible.
+Many people find the idea of vegan baking mystifying – how can one get the same effects, tastes and textures without eggs, butter and milk?
+Believe us, it is very possible.
 And not only is it possible, it may even be better than traditional ways.

-Of course, what makes baking ‘vegan’ is the fact that no animal-derived ingredients, including from insects, are used in any way.
+Of course, what makes baking ‘vegan’ is the fact that no animal-derived ingredients are used in any way.
 And that means no eggs, too – the ingredient that many people view as being synonymous with baking.

 But here’s the thing: There is no mysterious science to vegan baking.
-Almost everything you can bake, you can make easily in animal-free form instead, embracing compassion without compromising on taste.
+Almost everything you can bake, you can make easily in animal-free form instead.

-Why did it ever come about that a hen’s ovum got used in a cake in the first place?
+Why did it ever come about that eggs got used in a cake in the first place?
 Well who knows, especially when there are so many cheaper-to-use and just-as-effective options out there – as war-time housewives discovered when eggs were rationed and in short supply.

 In standard baking, eggs are used to bind.
 They are a substance which keeps a cake, muffin, cookie or loaf together, and they help to retain moisture and determine the crumb texture.

 But there are so many other food stuffs out there that can be used just as effectively, and not only that, could well work out better.
 Once you get used to an egg-free approach, it becomes second nature to see the alternatives.

 In vegan baking, depending on the type of baked product, you may instead try using mashed bananas, apple sauce, soy yogurt, silken tofu, ground flaxseed mixed with water, and vegan buttermilk (soya milk mixed with apple cider vinegar).
 Corn starch and potato starch can work well too (in fact, these two ingredients combined are usually the main ingredients in vegan ‘egg replacer’).